 Many dealers fool the buyers into believing that once done with ceramic coating, they will never need any treatment again.
 That is very misleading.
-The permanence of the coating depends on many factors like how new the car is, how you drive, how often the car is washed, sun exposure, which areas the car visits and what contaminants the vehicle is exposed to.
-Sometimes the professionals will ask you to get a ceramic boost done a few months after the ceramic coating job, to ensure the maintenance.
+The permanence of the coating depends on many factors like how new the car is, how you drive, how often the car is washed, sun exposure, which areas the car visits, and what contaminants the vehicle is exposed to.
+Sometimes the professionals will ask you to get a ceramic boost done a few months after the ceramic coating job, to ensure maintenance.
 Therefore, you have to stick to the given guidelines if you want to increase the time your ceramic coating lasts.

 Myth 5: DIY Ceramic Coating Kits make it easy to apply at home:

 With ceramic coating kits available in markets everywhere and new products launching every other day, many people have started to believe that it is an easy job and can be done at home.
 The truth is that DIY Ceramic Coating kits aren’t easy to apply.
-There is a whole lot of preparation time that goes into before applying the coating, including paint correction, coat oxidation, and waxing.
-You can always buy a kit, but we’d strongly prefer a professional like Clear Bra in Denver apply the coating if you want long lasting results.
+There is a whole lot of preparation time that goes into applying the coating, including paint correction, coat oxidation, and waxing.
+You can always buy a kit, but we’d strongly prefer a professional like Clear Bra in Denver to apply the coating if you want long-lasting results.
 Your investment will be worth the results!

-In short, it is your decision whether to get ceramic coating done for your vehicle or not.
-The benefits are undeniable as compared to wax options, but the longevity and integrity of your ceramic coating job depends on how well you care for your car and to what extent you stick to the prescribed guidelines of the professionals.
+In short, it is your decision whether to get a ceramic coating done for your vehicle or not.
+The benefits are undeniable as compared to wax options, but the longevity and integrity of your ceramic coating job depend on how well you care for your car and to what extent you stick to the prescribed guidelines of the professionals.

 Applying ceramic coating in your garage isn't impossible, albeit it comes with a lot of time and effort.
 If you’ve never done a car coating before, and are only relying on Youtube videos to learn, it is better to let professionals handle it.
 Time is money and you need lots of it to do it yourself.

 Right off the bat comes the cost, which will be high.
-You need proper cleaning equipment such as a dual action buffer, polishing pads, polishes, compounds and suede cloths.
+You need proper cleaning equipment such as a dual-action buffer, polishing pads, polishes, compounds, and suede cloths.
 While many companies advertise the DIY Ceramic Coating Kit at around $200, expect it to go up to $500 when you add in the equipment cost.

 Now comes the coating part.
-You need to first wash your car thoroughly, dry it off, and spend no less than 8 to 12 hours in applying it yourself.
+You need to first wash your car thoroughly, dry it off, and spend no less than 8 to 12 hours applying it yourself.
 If you are not experienced, you can often end up inflicting damage to your car surface in the form of swirls and scratches.
 In Denver, and most parts of the world, letting professionals do the ceramic car coating is the most feasible option. and this is exactly where Best Clear Bra comes in to help.
 We know how to do it.
-Our ceramic coating Denver professionals take into account all factors whilst applying coating.
+Our ceramic coating Denver professionals take into account all factors whilst applying the coating.

 An investment in Denver car ceramic coating is definitely worth the results.
 If money is not a concern, then let the pros do it for you.